• Skip to primary navigation

 Jump to Recipe Print Recipe

-homemade pumpkin dog biscuits on a wire cooling rack.
+Six homemade paw-shaped pumpkin dog biscuits on a wire rack.

 homemade pumpkin dog biscuits on parchment paper.